LOVE IS IN THE AIR! Nakuul, Drashti, Sanaya & Others Share CUTE Pictures On Valentine’s Day!

 Gautam-Pankhuri

-The newlywed, Gautam and Pankhuri are in Kerala.
+The newlyweds, Gautam and Pankhuri are in Kerala.
 While Pankhuri shared this picture and wrote, "Mrs and Mr Valentine! ??"
 Gautam wrote, "With my Valentine ??
 Happy Valentine's Day Friends." ????

 Prince-Yuvika